Bragit123/AST5220/README.md

 AST5220.

 ## How to run the code
 To run the computations you must first compile the C++ code.
-Do this by running
+Do this by running ´make´ in the terminal.

-> make

-in the terminal.
 After doing this you can run the code using

 > ./cmb